 We Are Here to Guide You Through Probate

-At the Law Offices of Steven M. Adler, our dedicated and compassionate legal professionals welcome the opportunity to discuss the option of Voluntary Administration with you.
+At Adler Law, our dedicated and compassionate legal professionals welcome the opportunity to discuss the option of Voluntary Administration with you.
 Whether you need advice configuring an estate plan for you or a loved one or want to review an existing plan, we are here to use our knowledge of the law to determine eligibility for Voluntary Administration.
 No matter what your circumstances are, our attorneys will guide you each step of the way.

 To speak to an experienced lawyer at our law firm, please give us a call at (516) 740-1184 to schedule your case consultation.